charleskoffler/clprolf/docs/official/clprolf_off_doc_6_simu_multi_inh.md

 And we don't use @Compat_interf anymore, and rather precise clprolf interfaces.

-## The case of interface inheritance that is not
+## Inheritance with interfaces that is not really inheritance

 Sometimes, we can talk about inheritance, when we meet the case of interface for giving a capacity, or indicating a version.
 But this is not really inheritance, unlike the previous case.
 It is more here a contract.